apparebit/demicode/README.md

 `--in-more-color`**.
 By default, both background and foreground blots use inoffensive shades of grey.
-If you prefer a little pizzazz with your Unicode character blots, add one `--in-more-color` or two `--in-more-color --in-more-color` for some nice yellow and orange in light mode and royal purples in dark mode.
+If you prefer a little pizzazz with your Unicode character blots, add one `--in-more-color` or two `--in-more-color --in-more-color` for some nice yellow and orange in light mode and beautiful purples in dark mode.

 Demicode has a **slightly effusive naming convention for command line options**: